 We are in the process of restoring the historic Edge Hill Service Station into our headquarters, known as the Center for Archaeology, Preservation and Education (C.A.P.E.).
 You may know the building, situated at the corner of U.S. Rt.
 17 (Main Street) and Rt.
 14, but its function will be all new, serving as an educational and preservation center for the entire Middle Peninsula region.
 The Fairfield Foundation has been doing archaeological research and educational outreach since 2000, but opening the Center will allow us to broaden our reach and our programs, helping to bring the wonder and richness of our history to the forefront.
-We are excited about the possibilities and look forward to moving into the building later in 2015- but we need your help!
+We are excited about the possibilities and look forward to moving into the building in the fall of 2017- but we need your help!

 Edge Hill Service Station as it appeared in the 1930s.